 Chapter 7 is the most popular form of bankruptcy.
 It is a liquidation proceeding in which the bankruptcy court is asked to eliminate the debts owed.
-This gives the debtor (the individual or individuals filing for bankruptcy) a “fresh start”.
-However, certain debts, such as student loans, court-ordered tickets, fines and restitution, alimony and child support, cannot be eliminated or discharged.
+This gives the debtor (the individual or individuals filing for bankruptcy) a “fresh start.”
+However, certain debts, such as student loans, court-ordered tickets, fines and restitution, alimony and child support, cannot be eliminated or discharge, except in limited circumstances.

-In a Chapter 7 bankruptcy case, all of the debtor’s nonexempt assets are liquidated and distributed to creditors.
+In a Chapter 7 bankruptcy case most assets are exempt.
+Generally people get to keep all of their assets.
+However, nonexempt assets are liquidated and distributed to creditors.
 The debtor then receives a bankruptcy discharge in about ninety days after filing bankruptcy.

 Instead of paying creditors out of the debtor’s assets, a Chapter 13 bankruptcy provides a repayment plan for the debtors to pay back creditors.
 It is available to individuals with regular income.
 In a Chapter 13 bankruptcy, debtors keep their assets and pay back creditors out of future earnings over the life of the payment plan (3-5 years).
 However, the Chapter 13 debtor can also choose to make some payment out of their current assets.
 At the completion of the payment plan, the debtor receives a discharge.
 With certain exceptions, the discharge that the Chapter 13 debtor receives is similar to the discharge that the Chapter 7 debtor receives.

 By and large, chapter 11 is a type of bankruptcy reserved for large corporate reorganizations.
 Chapter 11 shares many of the qualities of a chapter 13, but tends to involve much more complexity on a much larger scale.